AaronLasseigne/active_interaction/README.md

 ### Validations

-ActiveInteraction type checks your inputs.
+ActiveInteraction checks your inputs.
 Often you'll want more than that.
 For instance, you may want an input to be a string with at least one non-whitespace character.
 Instead of writing your own validation for that, you can use validations from ActiveModel.